 - Expensive plans

-- AI available only in premium plans
+- AI is available only in premium plans

 - Complex setup